 Vocal Duck Sounds

-Just as passerines have different sounds for courtship songs, fending off an intruder, showing stress or begging for food, one duck may also have multiple sounds in its vocabulary.
-The pitch, rhythm, volume, raspiness, breathiness, number of repetitions and other qualities of the sound can also vary depending on the situation, species, age and gender of the bird.
+Any given duck may have different sounds for courtship songs, fending off an intruder, showing stress or begging for food.
+The pitch, rhythm, volume, raspiness, breathiness, number of repetitions, and other qualities of the sound can also vary depending on the situation, species, age, and gender of the bird.
 For example, nestlings generally have quieter, breathier, more urgent vocalizations as they beg for food.
 On the other hand, an adult duck's alarm call is generally more strident and louder to alert other ducks to a potential threat.

 Non-Vocal Duck Sounds